CosmiumDev/cosmium-dotnet/README.md

 1. Integrate `cosmium-dotnet` into a simple TODO API project.
 2. Write integration tests using the in-memory CosmosDB emulator.

+# Contributing and Development

+This project uses native libraries to run the CosmosDB emulator, so it requires some additional setup to build and run the tests.

+## Prerequisites

+- Create a `cosmium_dist` directory in the root of the repository.
+- Download the Cosmium native libraries (cosmium\_<version>\_shared-libraries.tar.gz) from the [Cosmium releases page](https://github.com/pikami/cosmium/releases) and place the .dll/.so/.dylib files in the `cosmium_dist` directory.

 # License